arnavt78/bubbleos/README.md

 ### `copy`

 Copies a file or directory from one location to another.
-If the destination already exists, the user is prompted whether to delete the file or directory and then copy the source.
+If the destination already exists, the user is prompted to delete the file or directory and then copy the source.

 If the file or directory is over 250 megabytes, a message is shown informing the user it may take slightly longer to copy the source.

 There are arguments for the command, however, they are only for copying directories.
-The `-t` argument keeps the timestamps of all files and directories to the last modified date, instead of modifying them when the directory is copied.
-The `--rm-symlink` argument dereferences symbolic links in the directory and replace it with a copy of the actual contents of the file or directory it was pointing to.
+The `-t` argument keeps the timestamps of all files and directories to the last modified date, instead of changing them when the directory is copied.
+The `--rm-symlink` argument dereferences symbolic links in the directory and replaces it with a copy of the actual contents of the file or directory it was pointing to.

 ### `crash`

 Crashes BubbleOS, the terminal, and Windows in specific ways.
 There are five choices when running the command that the user is prompted to select:

 - Non-fatal error: Throws a BubbleOS non-fatal error.
 This does not crash BubbleOS, but instead only terminates the crash command.
-BubbleOS is still functional after this, if the user decides to continue using BubbleOS.
+BubbleOS is still functional after this if the user decides to continue using BubbleOS.
 - Fatal error: Crashes BubbleOS with a fatal error.
 A file dump containing the error information was also made in the current directory BubbleOS was in before it crashed.
-- Hang: Hangs the terminal, making it extremely difficult to end by pressing Ctrl+C on BubbleOS.
+- Hang: Hang the terminal, making it extremely difficult to end by pressing Ctrl+C on BubbleOS.
 - Memory leak: Leaks memory from the computer.
 Usually leaks about 2-4GB of memory from the computer before BubbleOS crashes once it reaches its maximum allocated memory.
 - Blue Screen of Death (BSOD): Crashes Windows with a Blue Screen of Death.
 This only works on Windows when BubbleOS is run as an administrator.